 Choosing a Koh Samui wedding venue

-While The Koh Samui Guide navigates Samui beaches and accommodation from a holiday-maker’s point of view, we’ve reassessed what we know about the island’s private villas and popular resorts with weddings in mind.
+While The Koh Samui Guide navigates Samui beaches and accommodation from a holiday-maker’s point of view, I’ve reassessed what I know about the island’s private villas and popular resorts with weddings in mind.

 Koh Samui villa weddings: pros and cons